lavmeiker/capistrano-wpcli/README.md

 ### Configuration

 This plugin needs some configuration to work properly.
-It will try to load these configuration from the env vars.
+It will try to load these configurations from the env vars.
 To do so all you need to do is put the following in `.env` file:

 	WP_APP_NAME=example
 	WP_HOME=http://example.dev